git/git.github.io/rev_news/drafts/edition-33.md

 to see those changes "one of the 'whitespace ignoring' options [...] may suffice, but if not, it should be easy to invent a new one".

-Junio then posted a sample patch to implement "--ignore-cr-at-eol".
+Junio then posted a sample patch to implement `--ignore-cr-at-eol`.

-Stefan Beller reviewed this patch which was further improved by Junio and then discussed a few times, so that this new flag is likely to appear is the next Git release.
+Stefan Beller reviewed this patch, which was further improved by Junio and then discussed a few times, so that this new flag is likely to appear is the next Git release.

-A sub thread of the discussion started about making big changes to the xdiff code that was originally "borrowed" from a separate open source project.
+A sub thread of the discussion started about making big changes to the `xdiff` code that was originally "borrowed" from a separate open source project.
 There was no clear result from this discussion though.

 Johannes Sixt also replied directly to Lars' first email: